-Cases are identified for transfer to Business Court upon motion of one or more parties or by judicial request.
-The total number of transfers to Business Court since the inception of the program is 239.
+Cases are identified for transfer to the Business Court upon the motion of one or more parties or by judicial request.
+The total number of transfers to the Business Court since the inception of the program is 260.

-In 2016, like the previous year, the primary method of identification for cases transferred to Business Court was by party request.
 At the program's inception and as recently as 2013, the majority of transfer requests were made by judges.
-In addition, more related cases transferred to the Business Court in 2016 than any previous year.
-In 2016, 20 cases were considered for transfer on a party's request (including related cases).
+However, in 2017, like the previous year, the primary method of identification for cases transferred to the Business Court was by party request.
+In addition, there were more related cases transferred to the Business Court in 2017 than in any previous year.
+In 2017, 25 cases were considered for transfer on a party's request (including related cases).
 By contrast, only 1 case was considered for transfer by judicial request.
-Over the life of the program, party requests outnumber judicial requests.
+Over the life of the program, party requests now significantly outnumber judicial requests.

-In 2016, only one case was denied transfer to Business Court.
+In 2017, five cases were denied transfer to the Business Court.
 As attorneys have become more familiar with the transfer criteria, the number of denied motions to transfer has declined.

-Transfer Requests (2006 - 2016):
+Transfer Requests (2006 - 2017):

-Requests by Party 194 (62%)
+Requests by Party 220 (66%)

-Requests by Judge 115 (38%)
+Requests by Judge 116 (34%)

-TOTAL REQUESTS 309
+TOTAL REQUESTS 336

-Requests Declined 67
+Requests Declined 72

-Requests Withdrawn 3
+Requests Withdrawn 4

-Requests Accepted 239
+Requests Accepted 260

-The Business Court added 20 new cases in 2016.
-Since its inception, the Business Court has considered 309 requests for transfer and has accepted a total of 239 cases.
+The Business Court added a total of 21 new cases in 2017.
+Since its inception, the Business Court has considered 336 requests for transfer and has accepted a total of 260 cases.